- Eating a well-balanced diet will keep you healthy.

 If you eat three nutritious meals a day and healthy snacks which include a variety of fruits and vegetables, protein, dairy foods, and whole grains, you are probably getting enough of most vitamins and minerals through the food you eat.
 If you aren’t getting in all of your food groups on a regular basis, or you are being treated for another medical condition, you may want to consider taking a daily multivitamin so you will get the daily amount of nutrients that your body needs.
 Talk to your health care provider (PHCP) to see if you should take a multivitamin or other dietary supplement.

 Do I need to take extra calcium?

 Some endometriosis medications work by lowering estrogen levels.
 If you are on an estrogen–lowering medication for more than 6 months, you may be at risk of developing osteoporosis (brittle bones).
-Ask your HCP if you should take calcium and vitamin D supplements to help protect your bones.
+Ask your gynecologist if you should take calcium and vitamin D supplements to help protect your bones.

 What about other vitamins and herbs?